Horse racing in the Philippines: Straight-way course

 The earliest record of horseracing in the Philippines was in 1867.
 At that time a straight flat course measuring 1/4 mi was used.
 From 1867 to approximately 1881, the common breed of horses used were those whose lineage were of Suluan, Indian, and Chinese stock.
 Also in 1867, the Manila Jockey Club (MJC) was founded by Philippine Governor-General José de la Gandara y Navarro, a Spaniard, together with the club's founding members (the socios fundadores, literally meaning "founding partners").
 The MJC was the first racing club established in Southeast Asia, with 100 founding partners from the "prominent and affluent families" of the time period, including Spaniards, Filipinos, and English.
 These families include the Ayalas, the Zobels, the Tuasons, the Elizaldes, the Bousteads, and the Prietos.

 Because the MJC was established as a social and recreation club, from 1867 through the 1870s only "fun runs" without betting were held annually, during April or May.
 The straight course ran from the Basilica of San Sebastian, Manila up to the Quiapo Church.
-The jockeys for the carreras officiales ("official races") were exclusive to club members.
+The jockeys for the carreras officiales ("official races") were restricted to club members.
 The prizes for the winning jockeys included a gold medal, a silver medal, and an ornamental watch.